propagating/IronmanSaveBackup/README.md

 The tool is built to work with any game that has ironman saves, though that functionality will not be fully tested and integrated for the time being.
 If the game uses a similar naming scheme to XCOM 2 (save_IRONMAN) then there should be no problems using this tool for that game as well.

 This tool is NOT intended to be used for save scumming, and you may run into issues trying to use it as such.
-This was not really done intentionally, but here are two reasons not to: 1) it's against the spirit of ironman and 2) It's much more difficult to restore a backup from a bad action through this tool than it is just to play with ironman disabled.
+This was not really done intentionally, but here are two reasons not to: 1) it's against the spirit of ironman and 2) It's much more difficult to restore a backup from a bad action through this tool than it is just to play with ironman disabled, or to use a console command.

-EDIT: Initially I was concerned about the possibility of making save corruption worse with this tool through repeated backups.
+Initially I was concerned about the possibility of making save corruption worse with this tool through repeated backups.
 This has been shown to be a non-issue through testing against multiple campaigns across XCOM2 and XCOM2: WotC.
+This tool does not contribute to save corruption.